The

 are no lines that close the shape of the cub, the flowers

-to make the whole image meaningful.
-Such figures are called
+brains to make the whole image meaningful.
+Such figures

-are perceived to be occluding other shapes even when the
+in which shapes are perceived to be occluding other shapes

-shapes themself are not drawn is called 'Modal completion'.
+even when the shapes themself are not drawn is called

 Chris